dodohand/dodohand/README.txt

 in order to receive the debug messages from the test DodoHand firmware.

-At attempt at some more coherent notes:
+At attempt at some coherent notes:

 A Brief History